-Odie began unfurling approximately 12:30 pm Friday July 17th, and was open by 8 pm and filling the greenhouse with a pungent odor of dead animal mixed with burnt sugar.
-By 11 pm, the spathe opened even wider and flattened out.
+Odie began unfurling approximately at 12:30 pm on Friday July 17th 2015, and was open by 8:00 pm and filling the greenhouse with a pungent odor of dead animal mixed with burnt sugar.
+By 11:00 pm, the spathe opened even wider and flattened out.
 This is when John Denti attempted pollination (at full intensity of odor!).
 Saturday morning the spathe began to draw back in, displaying a beautiful form.
-This short-lived bloom is as expected and part of the allure of this amazing plant – years worth of energy go into a gigantic display designed for one night only!
-With the inflorescence now collapsed, we will be closely watching for signs of successful pollination and will post any updates on our Facebook page.
+This short-lived bloom is as expected and part of the allure of this amazing plant.
+Years worth of energy go into a gigantic display designed for one night only!

 Thank you to everyone who came out to share in her spectacle and to support the greenhouse and gardens (her humble caretakers)!